sonynageelagit/FirstProject/README.md

 # FirstProject
-This is my FirstProject in GIT
+This is my First Project in GIT